microsoft/openshift-rhsummit-lab/labDocs/Part3.md

           --query [].properties.outputs \
           --output=json
         ```
+    * You can also view this from the Azure Portal
+        * Go to your Resource Groups -> Deployments -> Outputs and copy the OpenShift Console URL
 1. Identifier URI (Openshift console URL)
     * See above
 1. Reply URL (You will need your Master public URL and App registration name)